Baroona Special School: State primary school

 Improvements to the school grounds were carried out from the early 1880s.
 These included tree plantings in the playground and the erection of play sheds (no longer extant).
 Records indicate that the shade trees planted included bamboos, Moreton Bay Figs, silky oaks, camphor laurels, small leafed figs and a jacaranda.

 The buildings were altered in 1914, at which time verandahs were added to the eastern side of the 1867 building and the northern side of the 1874 building.
 New gable windows and sunshades were added to the exterior of both buildings, greatly improving the ventilation and lighting of the classrooms.
 Both buildings were remodelled, including the removal of interior galleries and the entry porch from the northern side of the 1867 building, and the reorganisation of the teaching areas in the 1874 building with glass partitions.
 A new room for teachers was also added to the 1874 building.
-Also at this time a retaining wall was constructed east of the 1874 building, and a Drill Ground was formed.
+At the same time a retaining wall was constructed east of the 1874 building, and a Drill Ground was formed.
 The 1914 plans also indicate that there were two play sheds west of the 1867 building.

-In 1921 a classroom was added to the northwest of the 1867 building.
+In 1921, a classroom was added to the northwest of the 1867 building.
 A new classroom was also added to the north side of the 1874 building at this time.

 The site was sewered in 1929, at which time the existing earth closets were removed and a new lavatory block erected.

 In July 1953, the Petrie Terrace Boys and Girls Schools were amalgamated.
 The Girls School relocated to the Moreton Street buildings, and a separate Infants School was formed at the Hale Street school.
 The Infants School was amalgamated with the Petrie Terrace School on Moreton Street from July 1960.